The River Bend

 The vanishing of the mist took the lives of the summoners, freeing the swirling vileness.
 It raged about the pen, killing everyone.
 "Slen," the last dying acolyte in the pen manageed to whisper.
 The swirling vileness faded to nothing.
 Fawkes drew a white crystal from his pouch, wincing at the claw-torn wounds revealing his ribs.
 With a shaking hand, he drew the essence of Ra'atik'kwa into the crystal then watched the demon's body melt into the ground.
 Pressing the shreds of his slicker to the caustic burns on his left side, he turned around.
 Three of his brother acolytes stood bleeding from wounds.
 Two more helped each other to their feet.
 The rest lay dead.

 Though he stands 6' tall, Fawkes is not the brawny sort.
-In addition, his face just wont grow facial hair giving him an even more boyish look.
+In addition, his face just won't grow facial hair, giving him an even more boyish look.
+This often deceives his enemies.
 He aids those no one else bothers to care about.
-Fawkes cares.
+Because he cares.
 He cares very much.

 Ra'atik'kwaRa'atik'kwa is a greater demon who has been sent back to the Abyss by an acolyte master in the past.
 It has taken control of its master summoner and the small consortium of summoners its master is a part of.
 Powerful but arrogant, its own attitude is a weakness.